 The introit for this week comes from Psalm 91.
 Psalm 91 is a strong reminder of God's comfort and protection in times of trouble and stress.
-It is particularly appropriate during this time of Covid-19 and political unrest in our nation.
+It is particularly appropriate during this time of political unrest, ongoing crime, and violence in our nation.
 You may wish to read it in its entirety.